rancher/ember-api-store/README.md

 * `.save()`: Sends the resource to the API to persist it.
 On success, adds the resource to the store if it wasn't already in there.
 Returns a promise that resolves to the resource, and also updates the store record with the response data if it is provided.
 * `.delete()`: Sends a delete request to the API to remove a resource.
 On success, the resource is removed from the store if it was in it.
 * `.serialize()`: Returns a plain JavaScript object representation of the resource.

+Static Properties:
+* `alwaysInclude: []`: An array of fields to always request be included when making requests for this tyep of resource.

 ### Collection
 A collection is a model object representing an array of resources in the API.
 It is an ArrayProxy that proxies array requests to the `data` elements of the collection, but collections are themselves resources that may have links and actions themselves that you can use (as a resource, above).